gbirke/lebenplusplus/content/post/2022-08-15-nonviolent-agile-retrospectives.md

 clustered different issues together.

-When coming up with action items, make sure that they are "actionable" - specific steps with measurable results, a due date and a person that's responsible to carry them out.
+When coming up with action items, make sure that they are "actionable" - specific steps with measurable results (did X improve, did Y occur less frequently, do we think Z is still a problem, etc), a due date and a person that's responsible to carry them out.
 See [SMART criteria][1].
 Following the SMART criteria increases the likelihood that someone will take action and achieve tangible results.

 Most retrospectives should take one hour, with the discussion part taking 20-30 minutes.
 The moderator should remind the participants of the time